microsoft/vscode-docs/docs/editor/vscode-web.md

 GitHub Repositories allows you to remotely browse and edit a repository from within the editor, without needing to pull code onto your local machine.
 You can learn more about the extension and how it works in our [GitHub Repositories](/docs/sourcecontrol/github.md#github-repositories-extension) guide.

->**Note**: The GitHub Repositories extension works in VS Code Desktop as well to provide fast repository browsing and editing.
+>**Note**: The [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension works in VS Code Desktop as well to provide fast repository browsing and editing.
+Once you have the extension installed, you can open a repo with the **GitHub Repositories: Open Repository...** command.

 You can also open GitHub repositories in `vscode.dev` through your browser's search bar (aka omnibox) by installing the `vscode.dev` [extension](https://chrome.google.com/webstore/detail/vs-code/kobakmhnkfaghloikphojodjebdelppk) for Chrome and Edge.
 Then, type `code` to activate the omnibox, followed by your repository's name.
 Suggestions are populated by your browser search history, so if the repo you want doesn't come up, you can also type in the fully qualified `<owner>/<repo>` name to open it, for example `microsoft/vscode`.